 AUTHOR VISITS

-For thirty years, I have been visiting schools, libraries, arts centres prisons and museums, to encourage reading and writing.
+For thirty years, I have been visiting schools, libraries, arts centres, prisons and museums, to encourage reading and writing.

 As well as reading out my books, I use riddles, poems, storytelling and songs to get audiences involved.
 Then I like them to have a go at some writing themselves.